-can have as a result of these trends, is to determine the limits of their own capabilities in providing the right support for clients.
-An important aspect of training, therefore, is identification of specific problem areas which might require other forms of help or support.
-Obviously helpers differ in terms of professional training and background and it is these very differences which necessitate discussion of the subject so that proper guidelines for referring clients can be defined.
-Some helpers may not, for example, have the specific skills needed to deal with clients in crisis, or those with severe depression or other forms of psychological illness.
-We all need to know what our own limitations are, and the first step is to look for these and then acknowledge them.
+Clients receive counselling in a wide variety of contexts, some of which have been discussed in this book.
+In addition, clients may be helped by people who work in a variety of helping occupations, many of whom would not describe themselves as counsellors.
+On the other hand, there is an increasing tendency for helpers and carers to undertake counselling skills training, and this trend (though welcome) can cause some confusion for those people seeking assistance with personal or psychological problems.
+One of the difficulties that helpers may have, as a result of these trends, is to determine the limits of their own capabilities in providing the right support for clients.
+An important aspect of training, therefore, is identification of specific problem areas that might require other forms of help or support.
+Obviously, helpers differ in terms of professional training and background, and it is these differences which necessitate discussion of the subject so that proper guidelines for referring clients can be defined.
+Some helpers may not, for example, have the specific skills needed to deal with clients in crisis, or those with severe depression, or other forms of psychological illness.
+We all need to know what our own limitations are; the first step is to look for these and then acknowledge them.
 The next step is to know 'how' to refer clients so that they receive the appropriate help when they need it.

-In their Ethical framework, the BACP stresses that routine referrals to other services or agencies 'should be discussed with the client in advance' (BACP, 2009).
-They go on to add that the client's consent should be obtained before making the referral; in addition, client consent should be obtained in relation to any information which will be disclosed in the process of referral.
-It is also important to ensure, as far as possible, that the referral is appropriate for the particular client and that it is likely to be of benefit to that client.
+In its Ethical Framework, BACP stresses that routine referrals to other services or agencies 'should be discussed with the client in advance' (BACP, 2013).
+It adds that the client's consent should be obtained before making the referral; in addition, client consent should be obtained in relation to any information that will be disclosed in the process of referral.
+It is also important to ensure, as far as possible, that the referral is appropriate for the particular client, and that it is likely to be of benefit to that client.